baka3k/arcore-augmented-image/README.md

                 )
             }
   // add photo to detector
- // we can add many photo at runtime  augmentedImageDatabase.addImage(it, augmentedImageBitmap)
+ // we can add many photo at runtime
+ 	augmentedImageDatabase.addImage(it, augmentedImageBitmap)
+	// augmentedImageDatabase.addImage(it, augmentedImageBitmap,0.0856F) // use for bankcard target
     }
   config.augmentedImageDatabase = augmentedImageDatabase
 }